Diploma in Therapeutic Counselling (TC-L4)

 Teaching on the course is through:

-- A formal tutor input intended to develop knowledge about counselling skills and related topics followed by examination of its effects upon the student.
+- A formal tutor input intended to develop knowledge about counselling skills and related topics followed by examination of its effects upon the trainee.

 - By experiential work designed to raise understanding of counselling skills and related topics.